Affordable Homeownership

 | Total Units: | 21 |

-Champlain Housing Trust, Inc., used its $8 million NMTC allocation to build 20 permanently affordable condominiums at the request of the City of Winooski to address growing concerns about gentrification and the resulting displacement of lower-income residents.
-The building is located at the former O’Brian Community Center, a highly-distressed location with a poverty rate of 30.9%.
+Champlain Housing Trust, Inc., (CHT) used its $8 million NMTC allocation to build 20 permanently affordable condominiums at the request of the City of Winooski to address growing concerns about gentrification and the resulting displacement of lower-income residents.
+The building is located at the former O’Brian Community Center, a highly distressed area with a poverty rate of 30.9%.
 CHT provides significant down payment assistance to make the homes affordable.
 In return, the buyers agree to share the appreciation of the home with CHT to enable it to provide subsidy to future low-income buyers through the community land trust.
 By CHT estimations, each build is estimated to benefit 14 families over the next 100 years.
-Winooski is home to Vermont’s most racially and ethnically diverse communities and 15% of its residents are foreignborn.
-CHT plans to proactively market these condominiums to BIPOC community members.

 | Project Name: | Atlanta and DeKalb, Westside Projects |